-- Check the hardware to make sure it meets the requirements for a Full Installation. - Check the Software Distribution Kit to make sure you have the right CD-ROMs and documents. - Read the Release Notes, especially the chapters about installations and hardware, for last minute software, firmware, or hardware changes that are not documented in this manual. - Optionally switch console types if you are migrating your system from Windows NT for Alpha to Tru64 UNIX - Optionally prepare and position CDFs or user-supplied files to invoke during the Full Installation or to clone the installation or configuration from another system. - Back up the user data on the operating system as a safety precaution.
-This step is not required for brand new systems. - Shut down or power up the system to the console mode to prepare to update the firmware and then boot the system from the distribution media. - Update the firmware to the version that is compatible with the new version of the operating system. - Optionally run hardware configuration utilities depending upon the type of hardware you have. - 10.
-Optionally connect peripheral devices if you intend to add new devices to your system.
+- 1. Examine the hardware to make sure it meets the requirements for a Full Installation (Section 5.1). - 2.
+Look at the Software Distribution Kit to make sure you have the right CD-ROMs and documents (Section 5.2). - 3.
+Read the Release Notes, especially the chapters about installations and hardware, for important software, firmware, or hardware changes that are not documented in this manual (Section 5.3). - 4.
+Optionally switch console types if you are migrating your system from Windows NT for Alpha to Tru64 UNIX (Section 5.4). - 5.
+Optionally prepare and position CDFs or user-supplied files to invoke during the Full Installation or to clone the installation or configuration from another system (Section 5.5). - 6.
+Back up the user data on the operating system as a safety precaution.
+This step does not apply for brand new systems (Section 5.6). - 7.
+Shut down or turn on the system to the console mode to prepare to update the firmware and then boot the system from the distribution media (Section 5.7). - 8.
+Update the firmware to the version that is compatible with the new version of the operating system (Section 5.8). - 9.
+Optionally run hardware configuration utilities depending upon the type of hardware you have (Section 5.9). - 10.
+Optionally connect peripheral devices if you intend to add new devices to your system (Section 5.10).

-5.1 Task 1: Check Hardware
+5.1 Task 1: Verify Hardware